Skip to main content

 Fulbright-MITCAS Globalink Research Internship

-The Fulbright-MITACS Globalink is intended for US Students interested in coming to Canada to undertake advanced research projects for 10 to 12 weeks (between May and August) in their area of interest.
-Projects will be drawn from various research topics covering all academic disciplines.
-Students will be placed with a university research project and undertake research projects under the supervision of a professor.
-Students will be allowed to participate in professional training and extensive opportunities for cultural, social, and recreational experiences.
+The Fulbright-MITACS Globalink program invites U.S. students to come to Canada for 10 to 12 weeks (between May and August) to conduct advanced research projects in their area of interest.
+Faculty select projects from a wide range of research topics across all academic disciplines.
+Universities match students with active research projects, where they conduct research under the supervision of a professor.
+Students also participate in professional training and enjoy extensive cultural, social, and recreational opportunities.

 Minority Health and Health Disparities International Research Training Program (MHIRT)

 The Minority Health and Health Disparities International Research Training Program (MHIRT) funds U.S. institutions to offer short-term research training opportunities in international settings to undergraduate and graduate students from health disparity backgrounds.
-Eight to twelve students are selected to conduct research at foreign sites in the biomedical, clinical, social, or behavioral sciences.
-The program generally takes place during the summer or for one semester during the academic year.
-To be eligible, students must have U.S. citizenship or permanent resident associated with an accredited college or university who has not yet received a terminal degree and must be a member of a health disparity population underrepresented in the above areas of study (e.g., ethnic minorities, socioeconomically disadvantaged, and those from rural areas).
+Each year, program organizers select 8-12 students to conduct research at international sites in the biomedical, clinical, social, or behavioral sciences.
+The program typically runs during the summer or for one semester of the academic year.
+To qualify, students must be U.S. citizens or permanent residents enrolled at an accredited college or university, must not have received a terminal degree, and must belong to a health disparity population underrepresented in these fields, such as ethnic minorities, socioeconomically disadvantaged individuals, or those from rural areas.

 NSF Research Experiences for Undergraduates (REU)